emptymonkey/ctty/README.md

 **This is all pretty crazy?
 How did it end up this way?**

-***Short Version***

 Pretend you are a computer engineer in the 1960s.
-Computers are big and slow.
-Users are used to interacting with them by feeding them [punch cards](http://en.wikipedia.org/wiki/Punch_cards).
-Around this time, however, the computers finally get fast enough to interact with users in real time.
-What interface would you invent to allow multiple users to talk to the machine all at the same time??
+Computers are big and slow and users interact with them by feeding them [punch cards](http://en.wikipedia.org/wiki/Punch_cards).
+However, computers are finally getting fast enough to interact with users in real time.
+How are you going to design the interface that will allow them to all work on the machine at the same time??

-If you're any good, I'll tell you how you'd do it...
-[You'd be lazy!](http://c2.com/cgi/wiki?LazinessImpatienceHubris)
+If you're any good, I'll tell you how you'll do it...
+[You're going to be lazy!](http://c2.com/cgi/wiki?LazinessImpatienceHubris)

-Back in that era, the [old teletype terminals](http://en.wikipedia.org/wiki/Teleprinter) were broadly used in the communications industry.
-The engineers of the day simply re-purposed this technology to fit their needs.
+Back in that era, the [old teletype terminals](http://en.wikipedia.org/wiki/Teleprinter) were broadly used in the telecommunications industry.
+The engineers of the day simply re-purposed this existing technology to fit their needs.
 This was the birth of the command line.

-***Long Version***

-Go read [The TTY demystified](http://www.linusakesson.net/programming/tty/) by [Linus Åkesson](http://www.linusakesson.net/).
-On this topic, his page is the most enlightening on the internet.
-Many thanks to Linus for putting this together!
+Make sure you read [The TTY demystified](http://www.linusakesson.net/programming/tty/) by [Linus Åkesson](http://www.linusakesson.net/).
+His page is the most enlightening for this topic anywhere on the internet.
+Many thanks to Linus for putting it together!

 **How can you tell what the controlling tty is for any given process?**